4Catalyzer/found/README.md

 );
 ```

 When creating a store for use with the created `<ConnectedRouter>`, you should install the `foundReducer` reducer under the `found` key.
-You should also use a store enhancer created with `createHistoryEnhancer` from Farce, and a store enhancer created with `createMatchEnhancer`, which must go after the history store enhancer. `createMatchEnhancer` takes a matcher object which handles the actual route matching.
+You should also use a store enhancer created with `createHistoryEnhancer` from Farce and a store enhancer created with `createMatchEnhancer`, which must go after the history store enhancer.
 Dispatch `FarceActions.init()` after setting up your store to initialize the event listeners and the initial location for the history store enhancer.

 `createConnectedRouter` ignores the `historyProtocol`, `historyMiddlewares`, and `historyOptions` properties on its options object.
-It requires the `matcher` property with the matcher object used in creating the match enhancer.

 `createConnectedRouter` also accepts an optional `getFound` property.
 If you installed `foundReducer` on a key other than `found`, specify the `getFound` function to retrieve the reducer state.